abirwalker/simplenotepadpy/README.md

-A simpe notepad app made with kinter, customtkinter, spellchecker
+A simpe notepad app made with tkinter, customtkinter, spellchecker